RiishabhSinghal/Satellite-Imagery-Based-Property-Valuation/README.md

 │

 ├── final_submission.csv

 └── README.md

 #### 🚀 How to Run

-Run EDA notebook for data understanding
+The project is organized into three sequential stages, each implemented as a separate notebook/script.
+They must be run in the following order:

+1️⃣ Data Fetcher

+Runs the data fetching pipeline

+Downloads satellite images for each property using their unique id

+Stores images in structured train/test directories on Google Drive

+Run first to ensure all images are available for downstream steps.

+2️⃣ Preprocessing

+Performs tabular data cleaning and feature engineering

+Preprocesses satellite images

-Generate image embeddings using CNN
+Extracts CNN-based image embeddings

+Applies PCA to reduce image feature dimensionality

-Apply PCA and merge with tabular data
+Merges image features with tabular data using property id

-Train tabular and multimodal models
+Saves processed datasets for modeling

+Run after the data fetcher.

+3️⃣ Model Training

+Trains multiple machine learning models on:

+Tabular data only

+Tabular + image (multimodal) data

+Evaluates performance using RMSE, MAE, and R²

+Selects the best-performing model

-Generate predictions and final submission file
+Generates final price predictions and submission file

+Run last, once preprocessing is complete.

 #### 📌 Key Takeaways